 2. Break down the goal

-During these chats and talks, our team has noticed that most people have a stretch goal but not a SMART goal.
+During chats and talks, our team has noticed that most people have a stretch goal but not a SMART goal.
 The difference between these are:

 A stretch goal is your big vision stuff.
 Something you really want to see happen in 2017.
 For instance, finding a job in 2017.
 This in itself is not actionable, it is just inspiring!